open-AIMS/reefguide/README.md

 ## Run turbo commands

+You can now run turbo commands, for example:

-Using the installed turbo
+using the installed turbo (in the workspace)

 ```
-npx turbo ...
+npx turbo <insert command here>
 ```

 Or global install (using npm)

 ```
 npm turbo -g
-turbo ...
+turbo <insert command here>
 ```

 ## Spinning up docker and minio